-Our MAT and its schools recognise that all staff may find dealing with safeguarding and child protection concerns very difficult and upsetting.
+Our school recognise that all staff may find dealing with safeguarding and child protection concerns very difficult and upsetting.
 It may trigger memories of their own difficult childhood, or be an experience they have had as an adult, or a member of their family, or close friendship group has experienced.

-The Mat and the individual school hopes in such situations that the individual staff member would be able to talk to a member of the senior leadership team in the school who can make enquiries into what support may be available for the individual member of staff.
+The school hopes in such situations that the individual staff member would be able to talk to a member of the senior leadership team in school who can make enquiries into what support may be available for the individual member of staff.